johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Instead, logic errors should be modelled by returning `Result<User, InvalidPassword>` as it allows for typed handling of such errors as well as automatically enforcing that the returned error type is also `Codable` and thus possible to encode and transport back to the caller.
 This is a good idea also because it forces developers to consider if an error really should be encoded or not (perhaps it contains large amounts of data, and a different representation of the error would be better suited for the distributed function).

-Generally, it is encouraged to separate the "any failure" handling related to transport failures (such as timeouts or network errors), which are represented by the untyped `throws` of a distributed function call, from logical errors which (e.g. "invalid password").
+Generally, it is encouraged to separate the "any failure" handling related to transport failures (such as timeouts or network errors), which are represented by the untyped `throws` of a distributed function call, from logical errors (e.g. "invalid password").

 The exact errors thrown by a distributed function depends on the underlying transport.
 Generally one should expect some form of `TheTransportError` to be thrown by a distributed function if transport errors occur--the exact semantics of those throws are intentionally left up to specific transports to document when and how to expect errors to be thrown.